 Typically, claims for debts owed must be submitted in a certain period of time to the estate.
 The time limit on filing a claim against an estate is around eight months in South Carolina, for example, says Sullivan.

-He added that the administrator or personal representative, which is also known as the executor, has the right to challenge the claims before probate court if there is a question as to whether the debt is legitimate and actually owed or not says Sullivan.
+He added the administrator or personal representative, which is also known as the executor, has the right to challenge the claims before probate court if there is a question as to whether the debt is legitimate and actually owed or not says Sullivan.

-Loved Ones As Executors Can Get Confusing
+Loved Ones as Executors Can Get Confusing

-Many spouses or adult children are the executor or personal representative of their spouse’s or loved one’s estate.
-The estate, which is the legal definition of all the stuff you own at the time of your death, has to pay off all of the deceased’s debts with their assets.
+Many spouses or adult children are the executors or personal representatives of their spouse’s or loved one’s estate.
+The estate, which is the legal definition of all the stuff one owns at the time of death, has to pay off all of the deceased person’s debts with the estate’s assets.

 Your Estate Pays Your Debts

-When you die, all of your assets become your estate.
 My wife laughed when I told her that one time.
-She, like many people, associate estates with the rich and famous who have an enormous amount of assets to divide amongst their heirs.
+She, like many people, associates estates with the rich and famous who have an enormous amount of assets to divide amongst their heirs.

 Many people leave checking accounts, cars, homes, and a host of other assets for others after they die.

 The executor has the responsibility to settle valid debts and claims and distribute assets to heirs, as well as file tax returns, Social Security and any veteran’s benefits, and life insurance claims (if applicable), along with a host of other duties.